gh-unit/gh-unit/README.md

 	- Add a direct dependency, and select your project.
 (This will cause your application or framework to build before the test target.)

 - Copy [GHUnitTestMain.m](http://github.com/gabriel/gh-unit/tree/master/Classes-MacOSX/GHUnitTestMain.m) into your project and include in the Test target.
+- Now create a test (either by subclassing `SenTestCase` or `GHTestCase`), adding it to your test target.
+(See example test case below.)

+### Installing in your project

+- Add a `New Target`.
+Select `Cocoa -> Application`.
+Name it `Tests` (or something similar).
+- Copy `GHUnit.framework` to your project directory (maybe in MyProject/Frameworks/.)
+- Add the `GHUnit.framekwork` files (from MyProject/Frameworks/) to the `Tests` target.
+It should be visible as a `Linked Framework` in the target.
+- Under Build Settings, add `@loader_path/../Frameworks` to `Runpath Search Paths`
+- Add `New Build Phase` | `New Copy Files Build Phase`.
+	- Change the Destination to `Frameworks`.
+	- Drag `GHUnit.framework` into the the build phase
+	- Make sure the phase appears before an `Run Script` phases
+- Copy [GHUnitTestMain.m](http://github.com/gabriel/gh-unit/tree/master/Classes-MacOSX/GHUnitTestMain.m) into your project and include in the Test target.
-- Now create a test (either by subclassing `SenTestCase` or `GHTestCase`).
-Add it to your test target.
+- Now create a test (either by subclassing `SenTestCase` or `GHTestCase`), adding it to your test target.
+(See example test case below.)

+### Example test case (Mac OS X)

 For example `MyTest.m`: